Spectral aspects of the Berezin transform

-The Berezin transform $\cB_p$ and its associated operator $\cE_p$ have prominent cousins, the $Q_K$-operator and the $Q$-operator, respectively introduced by Donaldson \cite[\S 4]{D} in the framework of his program of finding numerical approximation to distinguished K\"{a}hler metrics on complex projective manifolds \footnote{We keep Donaldson's notation for these operators.}.
-They are defined in the same way, replacing the measure $\alpha_p$ in \cref{eq-alphahbar} by the canonical probability measure $dv_X/\Vol(X)$.
-In particular, for any $p\in\N^*$, Donaldson's $Q$-operator $Q_p:\cL(\cH_p)\fl\cL(\cH_p)$ is defined for any $A\in\cL(\cH_p)$ by
+The Berezin transform $\cB_p$ and its associated operator $\cE_p$ have prominent cousins, the $Q_{K,p}$-operator and the $Q_p$-operator, respectively introduced by Donaldson \cite[\S\,4]{D} in the framework of his program of finding numerical approximation to distinguished K\"{a}hler metrics on complex projective manifolds.
+They are defined as